Calipsoplus/calipsoplus-backend/README.md

 pip install -r backend/requirements.txt
 ```

+**N.B.:** Throughout the rest of this readme, we will assume the virtual environment is activated (you should see "(env)" in your shell of choice).

 ### Database configuration

 By default, the application settings are configured to use a MySQL database server, and we need a new schema to manage app's data, with the necessary user and host credentials to manage it.
 This document will follow default configuration settings.

-Create a new database for the application:
+Create a new database for the application (in mysql shell/IDE):

 ```sql
 CREATE DATABASE `calipsoplus`;